 Over time, traditional media, which previously lived offline, has transitioned into the digital sphere.
-If you take time to build a well-structured newsroom, then you can remain a part of the online conversations going on in your industry.
+If you take the time to build a well-structured newsroom, then you can remain a part of the online conversations going on in your industry.
 This helps you remain relevant and visible over time.
 Additionally, it increases traffic to your website.

-A newsroom gives your target audience – whether it’s journalists, investors, employees or clients – new ways of reaching out and engaging with your brand.
+A newsroom gives your target audience – whether it’s journalists, investors, employees, or clients – new ways of reaching out and engaging with your brand.
 It specifically helps you build long-term relationships with journalists, who come to view you as a reliable source of information related to your brand and the industry in general.

 Journalists who learn to rely on you might end up quoting your brand even when the story isn’t about you.
 Sometimes the story isn’t about you but you have the statistics or expertise they need to back it up.
-Once you build an organized newsroom, you can earn mentions in stories which aren’t primarily about you.
+Once you build an organized newsroom, you can earn mentions in stories that aren’t primarily about you.

 In time, journalists quoting you in their stories will help establish your brand as a thought leader in the industry.